MTG/essentia.js/README.md

 ### Examples

-- The follwing code block shows some simple examples on how to use essentia.js in your web page.
+- The following code block shows some simple examples on how to use essentia.js in your web page.
 Here we call the wrapped functions in  essentia.js inside the `onRuntimeInitialized` callback (ie., once the webassembly modules are loaded in the browser).
 Check https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running for more about loading and running webassembly modules.

 ```html
 <html lang="en">